 Early User Acceptance Testing

 Acquainting users with a new software application is quite a task.
 Imagine heading an organisation with hundreds of employees and feeling the need to switch to a new type of accounting software.
 When the new software is implemented organisation-wide, many of your employees might have a hard time trying to catch up with this drastic change.
 Despite extensive training sessions, some users might still face problems.
-This problem could very well be solved with the help of software development prototyping because it will help you catch any problems way before development is started on the new software.
+This problem could very well be solved with the help of software prototyping in software engineering because it will help you catch any problems way before development is started on the new software.

 There are a couple of strategies that you can adopt to counter this problem.